Country selection

 According to the BioequivTrial, the PI should provide periodic updates regarding AEs/SAEs to the sponsor, the CEBRGL, the NECBR, the ASTT, and the National Center of DI and ADR.
 If the extent and frequency of AEs/SAEs exceeds the allowable limit, investigators may propose to the sponsor, EC, and competent regulatory authority that the clinical trial be suspended.

-The BioequivTrial and the AERprtingD62 indicate that all the following must be reported:
+The BioequivTrial and the AERprtingD62 indicate that all of the following must be reported:

 • SAEs occurring at study sites in Vietnam